Dannom/firstAngularCalc/README.md

-# AngularExp
+# Angular Calculator

+This is my first project using the Angular framework.
+It is a simple Calculator, making a use of two components, costum events binding and bootstrap design classes.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server